Policy Gradient Algorithms with Monte Carlo Tree Learning for Non-Markov Decision Processes: Preliminaries

 where $:=$ is the right-to-left substitution operator and $\difx \obj(\polx) \triangleq [\partial \obj(\polx)/ \partial{\xchar_1},..., \partial \obj(\polx) /\partial{\xchar_d} ]\trans$ is the gradient of $\obj(\polx)$ with respect to $\x$.
 Because the analytical evaluation of $\difx \obj(\polx)$ is generally intractable, a PG method, called REINFORCE \cite{williams92a}, updates $\xn$ after every episode $n$ of experience $[o_0,a_0,r_0,\dots,o_\tmax,a_\tmax,r_\tmax]$ according to a stochastic gradient method as follows:

 since the gradient $\difx \obj(\polx)$ is written as

-where $\ret_t$ is an is an observation of the return $\Ret_t$ and \mbox{$b:\calH\rightarrow\bbR$} is an arbitrary baseline function.
-This is used for reducing the variance of the stochastic gradient, which is the second term on the right side of Eq.~\!\eqref{eq:pg_update}, and dose not induce any bias to the gradient as long as it does not depend on the action because of \ifpreprint
+where $\ret_t$ is the realized value of the return $\Ret_t$ and \mbox{$b:\calH\rightarrow\bbR$} is an arbitrary baseline function. \ifpreprint The baseline function $b$ is used for reducing the variance of the stochastic gradient, which is the second term on the right side of Eq.~\!\eqref{eq:pg_update}, and does not induce any bias to the gradient as long as it does not depend on the action because of